-In other set-ups the animal is subjected to change in its environment, ie to a stressor.
+In other set-ups the animal is subjected to change in its environment, that is, to a stressor.
 But it is in effect a permanent change in its environment.
-After permanent changes, the animal may likely only experience a positive degree of risk initially.
-In due course, it may see its future as riskless, as certain.
+After permanent changes, the animal may only experience a positive degree of risk for a few periods after the change.
+After a while, since nothing ever changes, it may see its future as riskless, as certain.
 In such cases, the animal's perceptions of its evolving risks may be inferred from its behaviour.

-To illustrate how risks that are inside the animal's brain (and thus not directly observable) may be inferred, take those experiments in which mice or rats are thrown into a well from which they cannot climb out.
-Such animals may be inferred to have ceased to see themselves in a risky situation (to have lost all hope), if they cease swimming while yet capable of doing so.
-How long they swim can be taken as a measure of hope and thus of them still experiencing risk.
+Let us illustrate how risks that are inside the animal's brain (and thus not directly observable) may be inferred.
+Take those experiments in which mice or rats are thrown into a well from which they cannot climb out.
+When can such animals be inferred to have ceased to see themselves in a risky situation in the sense of having lost all hope of a nice surprise?
+This can be inferred if they cease swimming while yet capable of doing so.
+That is, how long they swim can be taken as a measure of hope and thus as a measure of them still experiencing risk in the form of the possibility of a nice surprise.
 The swim time has been found to be longer (but not typically the maximum possible swimming time) for those that in the past have been rescued.
-Typically they are rescued by having items cast into the well by which they can climb out.
-See eg (Crawley, 1999).
+Typically they are rescued by having items cast into the well by which they can climb out (Crawley, 1999).
 Such prior research findings thus need to be recoded for the animal's evolving assessment of the degree of risk, as time extends after the change.
-When recoded, these swimming experiments suggest that animals that previously lived in set-ups with more components of whiffs of danger suffer less depression, have better decision making.
+When recoded, these swimming experiments suggest that animals that previously lived in set-ups with more components of whiffs of danger have more hope and so suffer less depression, have better decision making.\

 Each stressor reported in a prior research paper needs to be recoded to ascertain whether that stressor caused the animal to experience a tiny risk that would be a component of whiffs of danger.
 It may instead have caused a moderate or big risk that would lie outside the set of risks constituting whiffs.

 In recoding, it does not suffice to look at each risk separately.
 It is essential to look also at the whole set of risks in order to assess the other characteristics concerning whiffs of danger, namely variety and frequency.
-Was the set of stressors varied, arising from different sorts of risks, and numerous (hence occurring often)?
-Let us give three more examples from prior research papers of decoding the risks that stressors cause animals to experience.
+Was the set of stressors varied, arising from different sorts of risks, and did it contain numerous risks (hence occurring often)?
+Let us give three more examples from prior research papers of decoding the risks (that stressors cause animals to experience).